lumirodri/lumirodri/README.md

   `Software Engineer - Jack of all techs, master of none`</br></br>

-  We all know that when it comes down to writing about us, stuff is hard.
+  We all know that when it comes down to writing about ourselves, stuff is hard.
 So, I did what a reasonable and sound person would do in 2024 - ask ChatGPT to generate some cliché descriptions.
 Please select one the following ones that best adapts to your own taste.</br></br>

   `Option 1`
   > Hey, fellow coders! 👨‍💻 I'm a Full Stack Developer who loves turning ideas into reality through the power of code.
 My focus is on creating seamless user experiences and scalable applications using a mix of modern technologies.